-16.3.7 The statistic-sample-age-set Command
+17.3.7 The statistic-sample-age-set Command

 The statistic-sample-age-set command sets time based limit for collecting samples for given statistic.
+It takes two parameters a string called name, which specifies the statistic name and integer value called duration, which specifies the time limit for given statistic in seconds.
 An example command may look like this: